Magneto-optical transport in type-I multi-Weyl semimetals in the presence of orbital magnetic moment: Second order non-linear response of multi-WSMs

-In this subsection, we study the second-order nonlinear Hall effect of Weyl semimetals wthout magnetic field.
+In this subsection, we study the second-order nonlinear Hall effect of Weyl semimetals without magnetic field.
 Inserting Eq. (\ref{disf}) into the second term in Eq. (\ref{cur_den_2}) and taking B = 0, we obtain the nonlinear Hall conductivity.

 where $ D_{bd} $ is called Berry dipole.
-It is a first order moment of the Berry curvature\cite{sodemann2015quantum}.\\
+It is a first-order moment of the Berry curvature\cite{sodemann2015quantum}.\\

 One can calculate the non-zero components of Berry curvature dipole